This guide provides some basic information on how deep cycle batteries work, some of the associated terminology and different chemistry types.

 Buy Gel batteries in our online store.
 Discount prices, same day shipping on stocked items!

-Deep cycle batteries such as those used in off-grid solar power systems have much thicker lead plates than car batteries to make them last longer.
+Deep cycle batteries (lead-based) such as those used in off-grid solar power systems have much thicker lead plates than car batteries to make them last longer.
 Deep cycle batteries should never really be discharged to below 20% of their full capacity, because internal resistance causes heat and damage when they are recharged.

 Renewable energy systems usually use a low-charge or low voltage warning light or a low-voltage cut-off switch to prevent the type of damage that will shorten the battery’s life.